EobardThawne2/BlunderBot/README.md

 - **Bound Type:** Exact, Lower Bound (Beta cutoff), or Upper Bound (Alpha cutoff).
 - **Best Move:** The move that yielded the highest score.

 Before expanding a node, BlunderBot probes the TT.
 If a valid entry exists with a depth greater than or equal to the current required depth, the search immediately returns the cached score, circumventing the entire subtree calculation.
+The replacement scheme prioritizes nodes with greater depth or exact scores over shallower alpha/beta bound nodes.

 ### 2.2 Move Ordering
 The efficiency of Alpha-Beta pruning scales exponentially with the quality of move ordering.
 BlunderBot enforces a strict deterministic ordering schema to force beta-cutoffs as early as possible: